PLCnext/advent_calendar_day_7/README.md

 Install the Balena Engine App ([ARM](https://www.plcnextstore.com/963) or [x86](https://www.plcnextstore.com/1032)) from the PLCnext Store.
 Alternatively you can install Balena-Engine from our GitHub Repository [Docker Getting Started](https://github.com/PLCnext/Docker_GettingStarted) manually.

-Login to your terminal as admin and run the following commands:
+Login to the PLCnext controller terminal as admin and run the following commands:

 ```bash
 git clone https://github.com/PLCnext/advent_calendar_day_7.git